Are No Personal Guarantee Business Loans Real?

 So, let’s explore what is real versus what is not.

 When it comes to working capital cash type funding from a bank, credit union, the SBA, or cash access business credit cards like Visa, MasterCard and Amex, then typically anyone owning 20% or more of the business will be expected to sign a personal guarantee.
-This requirement does tend to go away after your business is more than three years old and when it exceeds one million a year in gross annual revenue.
+This requirement does tend to go away after a business is more than three years old and when it exceeds one million a year in gross annual revenue.

 How is that done?